calhodges11/Machine_Learning_Model_Comparison/README.md

 5. Run the app with streamlit run main.py

 NOTE: Tensorflow is not yet compatible with Python 3.12 and up.
+If you are using a newer version, you can remove tensorflow from the requirements and test without neural network.